pnevyk/gryf/README.md

 This brings a number of benefits, among which the most important are:

 * It is convenient for the user, especially if they are a beginner.
-It allows not to care about details, if you don't want to care.
+It allows them not to care about details if they don't want to care.
-* Having a specific type instead of a generic one such as `Vec` or `HashMap` gives opportunity to provide an additional functionality (like path reconstruction for shortest paths or "is perfect?" query on matching).
+* Having a specific type instead of a generic one such as `Vec` or `HashMap` gives the opportunity to provide additional functionality (like path reconstruction for shortest paths or "is perfect?" query on matching).
-* Not specifying  the algorithm enables use of **automatic algorithm selection**, which makes the decision based on the properties of the input graph.
+* Not specifying the algorithm enables the use of **automatic algorithm selection**, which makes the decision based on the properties of the input graph.